 What to do during a 4-6 hours layover?

 When you have a Layover of 4 to 6 hours, that means 2-4 free hours in Amsterdam.
-It isn’t too much time, but this is when Amsterdam being small is really cool!
+It isn’t too much time, but the Amsterdam center being small is really cool!
 4 hours is more than enough to walk around the city center and enjoy some of the coolest things to do in Amsterdam.
-Obviously, you won’t get to be an expert on Amsterdam but you’ll get the feel of it and maybe sharpen your curiosity for a longer trip.
+Obviously, you won’t get to be an expert on Amsterdam, but you’ll get the feel of it and maybe sharpen your curiosity for a longer trip.

 Besides the red light district, you still have time to go to the Dam square where you’ll find the Nieuwe Kerk (New Church), the Royal Palace, and if you are into shopping the Bijenkorf department store and Kalverstraat (the main shopping street in Amsterdam).